 The System Enhancement Program was created during the Comprehensive Highway Program (CHP: Fiscal Years 1989-1997) and continued through the Comprehensive Transportation Program (CTP: Fiscal Years 2000-2009).
-With the exception of a couple carryover projects, this program has no new projects planned to be developed through Fiscal Year 2011.
+Due to funding constraints, no new System Enhancement projects are planned after FY 2009.
+Some phases of projects let to construction under the CTP will continue FY 2010-2012.